The Hormel Institute’s Innovative Summer Program of Intensive Research Education (HI-InSPIRE)

 Eligibility

-• Open to full-time undergraduate students from any four-year college or university who are in their sophomore or junior year at the time of their application to the fellowship.
+• Open to full-time undergraduate students at four-year colleges or universities who: Are in their sophomore or junior year of coursework at the time of application or current seniors expecting to graduate in May 2026.

 • Students must be able to attend the full, 10-week summer research program.